MicrosoftDocs/cpp-docs/docs/parallel/amp/reference/accelerator-class.md

 ##  <a name="set_default_cpu_access_type"></a> set_default_cpu_access_type

- Set the default cpu access_type for arrays created on this accelerator or for implicit memory allocations as part of array_views accessed on this this accelerator.
+ Set the default cpu access_type for arrays created on this accelerator or for implicit memory allocations as part of array_views accessed on this accelerator.
 This method only succeeds if the default_cpu_access_type for the accelerator has not already been overriden by a previous call to this method and the runtime selected default_cpu_access_type for this accelerator has not yet been used for allocating an array or for an implicit memory allocation backing an array_view accessed on this accelerator.

 ```
 bool set_default_cpu_access_type(access_type _Default_cpu_access_type);